 To ensure that the PySAL community is the realization of these ideals, we expect all members of the community to abide by our code of conduct.

 There are many ways to contribute to PySAL.
-A great starting point is to join our gitter channel where much of the day-to-day discussion between developers as well as users takes place.
+A great starting point is to join our discord channel where much of the day-to-day discussion between developers as well as users takes place.

 If you have questions about how to contribute code to PySAL, please see our development guidelines.